m-ld/m-ld-website/src/topics/live-and-sharable.md

 reproduce, let alone fix.

 In this blog, I'll argue that with recent advances in computer science we can make improvements to this, for many applications.
-Let's turn the pecularities we identified on their heads, and set out our manifesto:

-> 1. The 'truth' should be the data that is being used, not the data in distant
->    storage.
-> 1. Distribute the data automatically, with the guarantee that all of it will
->    converge on the same 'truth'.
-> 1. Use a published open standard for encoding data with its meaning, and
->    communicating changes to it.

-Following this manifesto, an improved pattern might look like this instead:
+In setting out our manifesto, we turned these pecularities on their head:

 ![centralised data](/live-sharable-data.svg)